barmaleii77-hub/PneumoStabSim-Professional/docs/release_notes/hdr_branch.md

 - Settings schema remains stable; no new keys are required beyond tone mapping adjustments.
 - The release targets Qt/PySide 6.10 and Python 3.13; Windows and Linux builds share the same manifest expectations and logging format.
+- Version markers across documentation are unified on v4.9.8 to match the packaged build number.